leomachadorocha/PrintEnv/README-LEO.md

 oc env dc/printenv --from=secret/printenv-secret
 ```

-5. Verify that it is added.
+5. Verify that it is added, listing all the environment variables in a deployment configuration.
 ```
 oc env dc/printenv --list
 ```